eleonoreeuzenes/eleonoreeuzenes/README.md

 ### Hello world!
 I'm Éléonore 👋

 ✨ After 5 years of experience as an UI/UX Designer I'm learning how to code.
-I'm currently looking for a 3 up to 6 months internship in Web developpement 🇫🇷 .
+I'm currently looking for a 16 months internship in Web developpement 🇫🇷 .

 - 😄 My Pronouns: She/Her